SKA-Robotics/rover-soft/README.md

 # SKAR Rover Software

-This repository contains source code of our software that runs on the on-board computers of Sirius rover family.
+This repository contains source code of our software that runs on the on-board computers of Sirius rover family. aaaaaaaa

 ## Requirements
 * ROS Noetic running on Ubuntu 20.04